DDudka9/freeda/documentation/source/getstarted.rst

 1. Download the latest MacOS release from the GitHub Releases page:
 	(INSERT LINK)
 2. Install PyMOL `https://pymol.org/2/ <https://pymol.org/2/>`_ in your Applications folder (takes minutes)
-3. Double-click the .app file to open GUI and run FREEDA (it might take a minute to load)
+3. Double-click the .app file to open FREEDA GUI (it might take a minute to load)

 .. _linux installation anchor: